clay584/misc_net_scripts/f5/f5_backup/README.md

 ## F5 Auto Backup

 This is a bash script to reach out via ssh and take ucs archives of F5 Big-IP devices and copy them off-box.
 It also handles deleting of old ucs archives.
+The advantage of doing it all on a remote server is that it survives F5 upgrades and the installation only has to occur on one device.

 ### Installation